vibbits/nextflow-jnj/04-configs.md

 ```
 ## Portability

-As discussed before, Nextflow is especially useful thanks to its portability, i.e. the native support for containers and environment managers.
+As discussed before, Nextflow is especially useful thanks to its portability and reproducibility, i.e. the native support for containers and environment managers.
 There are two options for attaching containers to your pipeline.
 Either you define a dedicated container image for each process individually, or you define one container for all processes together in the configurations file.

 In the former case, simply define the container image name in the process directives.
 Here we defined a container that already exists in [DockerHub](https://hub.docker.com/r/biocontainers/fastqc):
 ```